Silent Menace.com

 February 2010

 While we regret to hear about your troubles, we at Silent Menace are at a complete loss as to why you would refer to moth balls as our product.
-We not only do not condone of the use of moth balls, (napththalene and para dichlorobenzene), but believe that such a dangerous chemical, easily obtained by anyone and misused by many (such as yourself) should be banned.
+We not only do not condone of the use of moth balls, (napththalene and para dichlorobenzene), but believe that such a dangerous chemical, easily obtained and misused by many pea-brains, should be banned.

 Who knows what these dangerous chemicals may be interacting with .
 One thing is for sure: if moth balls were sprinkled anywhere on your property, especially if concentrated in a specific spot as you have indicated, they have undoubtedly saturated the ground; how deep is anyone's guess.